 Unassigned - Fund balances are reported as unassigned as the residual amount when the balances do not meet any of the above criterion.
 The City reports positive unassigned fund balance only in the general fund.
 Negative unassigned fund balances may be reported in all funds.
-The City, by resolution, has created a minimum fund balance policy to be no less than two-and-one-half months of its prior fiscal year's actual operating expenditures of the General Fund, in order to cover unforeseen emergencies and/or revenue shortfalls.
-The City's third fiscal year.
+The City, by resolution, has created a minimum fund balance policy to be no less than 6% of current year revenues of the General Fund, in order to cover unforeseen emergencies and/or revenue shortfalls.
+The City's resolution states the minimum fund balance policy is effective beginning the City's third fiscal year.